jwestbrook/simpleprototypemasking/README.md

 The method "mask()" is added via Element.addMethods() so it is available for all Form elements.

-The mask string takes a combination of "#","A","*","?" characters to define the acceptable characters and the format.
+The mask string takes a combination of "#","A","*" characters to define the acceptable characters and the format.

+# equals numbers 0-9
+A equals letters uppercase or lowercase
+* equals wildcard, any character

 Any puctuation characters will be automatically added.

 for example